Mattress Buying Advice for the Older Customer

 - you are waking up with a sore back

 Your mattress should be supportive and comfortable, with the right firmness for you.
-For further advice on choosing the right firmness, take a look at our advice section: What Mattress Firmness is Right for Me?
+For further advice on choosing the right firmness, take a look at our advice page, what mattress firmness is right for me?

 Need further advice about your mattress and bed?
 We have a number of other advice pages which may help.
 Why not take a look at some of the following sections for some helpful tips: